Barry Tompkins: KCBS, KPIX, WNBC, NBC Sports and KRON

-HBO
+HBO (1980-1988)

 At HBO, Tompkins joined HBO Boxing, with Larry Merchant and Sugar Ray Leonard.
 He called fights at HBO for many years and some of his commentaries became famous, such as his call when Alexis Argüello was hurt by Aaron Pryor in round fourteen of their Battle of the Champions (Arguello...oh!
 Arguello is hurt!!), when Héctor Camacho was buckled by Edwin Rosario in round five of their fight (Camacho had never been hurt before!) and when Mike Tyson won the WBC world Heavyweight title with a second-round knockout of Trevor Berbick (And we have a new era in boxing.).
 Tompkins also co-hosted HBO's baseball program, Race for the Pennant.

 Even though Tompkins had two years remaining on his contract, HBO replaced him in 1988 with Jim Lampley.
 Tompkins spent ten years at HBO.

 In 1992, he won the Sam Taub Award for excellence in boxing broadcasting journalism.

+KIRO (1986-88)

+From 1986-88, Tompkins called University of Washington Huskies football games alongside UW legend Don Heinrich on 710 KIRO (AM) radio.